CNMD-POSTECH/CIGNN/cnmp/README.md

 # <span style="font-size:larger;">CNMP</span>

-CNMP is the machine learning potential of the CIGNN (**Charge Integrated Graph Neural Network**) model.
+CNMP is the machine learning potential of the CIGNN (**Charge Integrated Graph Neural Network**) model for amorphous HfO2.

 ---